Surgical Errors Injure Thousands of Patients Each Year

 In addition to providing compensation to the patients, holding medical professionals legally responsible will force hospitals to improve patient safety.
 Medical facilities must recognize the gaps in their system and make changes to prevent others from suffering the same surgical errors.

 It takes courage to challenge a health care provider.
 The Lyon Firm can help you find the answers to the many questions that have gone unanswered.
-If you or a loved one suffered an injury involving a surgical error, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one suffered an injury involving a surgical error, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.